andreip/andreip.github.io/_posts/2018-09-27-built-own-computer.md

 ---

-I knew for a while about a great course called [Nand 2 Tetris][nand2tetris], and recently I commited to doing it.
+I knew for a while about a great course called [Nand 2 Tetris][nand2tetris], and recently I committed to doing it.
 It's available on coursera, follow links from [nand2tetris][nand2tetris] page.

 By the end of it, I implemented a simple computer where I built the chips